NativeScript/firebase/packages/firebase-firestore/README.md

 ### Secure your data

 You must understand how to write rules in your Firebase Console to ensure that your data is secure.
-To learn about Firestore security rules, see [Get started with Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started).
+To learn about Firestore security rules, see [Get Started with Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started).

 ### Offline Capabilities